Dynamics on the perfect kernel of higher rank generalized Baumslag-Solitar groups: Introduction

 The paper is organized as follows.
 Given a graph of groups $\mathscr{H}$ of fundamental group $G$, we extend the notion of $\mathscr{H}$-preactions and of $\mathscr{H}$-graphs in Section \ref{generalsetting}.
 They were introduced in \cite{hightrans} in the case where $G$ is an amalgamated free product or an HNN-extension (\textit{i.e.} if $\mathscr{H}$ consists of a single edge), and adapted in \cite{solitar1} in the case of Baumslag-Solitar groups and in \cite{bontemps} in the case of GBS groups of rank 1.
-In Section \ref{perfectkernel}, we prove Theorem \ref{computation}.
+These graphs can be thought of as a generalization of Schreier graphs in the case of free groups: any subgroup $H$ of a free group $\mathbb{F}_r$ can be encoded by a covering of the bouquet of $r$ circles (which is the Schreier graph of the action $(H \backslash \mathbb{F}_r, H) \curvearrowleft \mathbb{F}_r$, with respect to the standard generating set).
+When $H$ has infinite index, this covering is infinite, and perturbing this graph very far from the origin amounts to building a subgroup of $\mathbb{F}_r$ that is close to $H$.
+In Section \ref{perfectkernel}, we prove Theorem \ref{computation} and Theorem~\ref{corint}.
 Finally, in Section \ref{dynamicalpartition}, we show the existence of the decomposition of Theorem \ref{decomposition} and investigate the topology of the pieces.
 This gives rise to a natural generalization of the phenotype defined in \cite{solitar1} and in \cite{bontemps}.
-However, we do not know if this decomposition is still computable in this wider context, and we do not know if our arguments can be used to prove \textit{high} topological transitivity results as in \cite{solitar2} for Baumslag-Solitar groups and in \cite{bontemps} for GBS groups of rank $1$.
+However, we do not know if this decomposition is still explicit in this wider context, and we do not know if our arguments can be used to prove \textit{high} topological transitivity results as in \cite{solitar2} for Baumslag-Solitar groups and in \cite{bontemps} for GBS groups of rank $1$.